 15. Parallel Downloading

-By enabling Parallel Downloading in Chrome, you can take full advantage of your internet bandwidth by initiating parallel downloads.
-This feature lets Chrome download different portions of a file simultaneously to boost the download speed.
-This not only expedites the overall download process but also ensures a more stable connection since any interruption or slow response from one server does not affect the others.
+This Chrome flag lets Chrome download different portions of a file simultaneously to boost the download speed.
+This expedites the download process and ensures a more stable connection since any interruption or slow response from one server does not affect the others.

 Search Term: Parallel downloading